- Training

-Born out of the manufacturing boom of the 1950s that followed World War II, corporate universities at organizations like General Motors (GM) and General Electric (GE) were some of the earliest leaders in the workforce learning movement.
-Their goal was not only to train employees consistently on important skills and processes, but also instill the company vision in all their trainings — giving employees a better overall understanding of how they can help the company succeed.
+Born out of the manufacturing boom of the 1950s that followed World War II, corporate university models of training at organizations like General Motors (GM) and General Electric (GE) were some of the earliest leaders in the workforce learning movement.
+Their goal was not only to train employees consistently on important skills and processes but also instill the company vision in all their trainings—giving employees a better overall understanding of how they can help the company succeed.

 “Companies don’t fail to innovate.
 They simply fail to learn.”

-And in working to sharpen their competitive advantage, today’s learning and development (L&D) leaders are evolving the corporate university models of yesterday to support continuous learning within their organizations.
-Employee training methodologies within the corporate university still rely heavily on instructor-led training, but increasingly they are putting employees in charge of their own learning.
+In working to sharpen their competitive advantage, today’s learning and development (L&D) leaders are evolving the corporate university models of yesterday to support continuous learning within their organizations.
+Employee training methodologies within the corporate university still rely heavily on instructor-led training, but increasingly, they are putting employees in charge of their own learning.

 Digital media technologies help make blended training strategies successful and scalable.
 Many businesses, though, got off to a somewhat slow start when it came to adopting new technologies that help empower employees to become equal partners in the learning process and in the sharing of institutional knowledge.

-Research performed by Deloitte just a few years ago in 2014 showed that 71% of HR executives believed they were weak in using advanced media like gaming, simulation, and video software to support learning within their organizations.
+Research performed by Deloitte showed that 71% of HR executives believed they were weak in using advanced media like gaming, simulation, and video software to support learning within their organizations.

 Source: Deloitte Insights: Corporate Learning Redefined

-Fast-forward a few years and new data collected by Wainhouse Research shows the high-value employees place on video-based learning as a part of onboarding, skills training, and career development.
+Data collected by Wainhouse Research shows that high-value employees place high value on video-based learning as a part of onboarding, skills training, and career development.
 According to Wainhouse:

 1. Live stream corporate university courses and make them available on-demand

 A video platform enables corporate universities to scale access to training sessions, allowing more time for the creation of new course content.
 Instructors can easily set up and stream live broadcasts of their courses with Panopto, which are automatically recorded, and then make them available for on-demand viewing immediately following the session.
-Viewers can pause or rewind the live broadcast, or even start from the beginning if they tune in late.
-And after the course ends, anyone within your organization can find the video with a simple search of your video library.
+Viewers can pause or rewind the live broadcast or even start from the beginning if they tune in late.
+After the course ends, anyone within your organization can find the video by simply searching your video library.

 2. Break down organizational silos

-For many corporate universities, a primary goal of the program is to help employees better understand how they can contribute to the success of the business.
-And productive teaming across departments is often the key to the most impactful projects.
+For many corporate universities, the primary goal of the program is to help employees better understand how they can contribute to the success of the business.
+Productive teaming across departments is often the key to the most impactful projects.
 Cross-departmental training can remove barriers and break down silos between teams, regardless of whether teams are located in the same building or different cities entirely.

 3. Provide video-enabled coaching and mentoring